raehasandalwala/Project-Reports/Video Chat/SRS.rst

 · The client side requests server for IPs of the selected users.

 · When the client side receives IP address of the selected users, it saves those IP address in a MAP structure with key as username and IP as value.

 15. Now, each person is sent the group code and IP addresses of the rest of the persons in the group chat.

 16. The sending thread either sends a file or a message, and accordingly a receiving thread receives the message or file on two different ports.

-· For each person in the map, iteratively a new thread is started to send mes- sage/file request.
+· For each person in the map, iteratively a new thread is started to send message/file request.

 17. When other users receive exit message from a particular user, the IP address of that user is removed from the MAP and a new group code is generated.

 • Audio Conference Call

-1 .
-A GroupAudioCallReceive(GACR) Thread is running which is always listening for a TCP socket connection on a specific port, when the user logs in for an audio conference call request.
+1. A GroupAudioCallReceive(GACR) Thread is running which is always listening for a TCP socket connection on a specific port, when the user logs in for an audio conference call request.